How to Enjoy the World Cup on a Budget

 Instead, why not throw your own party at home?
 Invite some friends over and create an atmosphere that rivals that of the Luzhniki Stadium!
 Ask everyone to contribute and bring something along so that the cost is split between guests.
 Everyone loves a potluck.

 Further Reading: Learn how to throw a frugal-but-fun holiday party.

-There’s nothing like throwing your jersey on and representing the colors

-    of your favorite team, right?
-Check out local thrift stores and try to

-    find a vintage jersey for the lowest possible cost.
+There’s nothing like throwing your jersey on and representing the colors of your favorite team, right?
+Check out local thrift stores and try to find a vintage jersey for the lowest possible cost.

-    My friend Jack went to Salvation Army during the last World Cup and

-    managed to find a 2010 US jersey for $15.
-Sure, you’ll have to wash it a

-    couple of times, but you’ll be the talk of the viewing party when you

-    rock up wearing a classic Landon Donovan #10 shirt!
-Another low-cost

-    option?
-Online stores like Fanatics that stock high-quality merch for

-    cheap.
-And if you really want the real deal, there are autographed
+My friend Jack went to the Salvation Army during the last World Cup and managed to find a 2010 US jersey for $15.
+Sure, you’ll have to wash it a couple of times, but you’ll be the talk of the viewing party when you rock up wearing a classic Landon Donovan #10 shirt!
+Another low-cost option?
+Online stores like Fanatics that stock high-quality merch for cheap.
+And if you really want the real deal, there are autographed jerseys, too.

-    jerseys, too.

 5. Online Competitions

-    Both online and local companies will be running competitions and giving

-    away free stuff for the duration of the tournament.
-WhoAteAllthePies is

-    giving away a shirt by the World Cup collection, for example.
-Keep your

-    eyes peeled to companies’ social media during match times and enter as

-    many as you can for a better chance of snatching those freebies.
-To get

-    the right time, you can check your local time and compare it to the time

-    that the match is being held in Russia, which usually means morning time

-    for most Americans.
+Both online and local companies will be running competitions and giving away free stuff for the duration of the tournament.
+WhoAteAllthePies is giving away a shirt by the World Cup collection, for example.
+Keep your eyes peeled to companies’ social media during match times and enter as many as you can for a better chance of snatching those freebies.
+To get the right time, you can check your local time and compare it with the time that the match is being held in Russia, which usually means during the morning for most Americans.